ODonnellM/clickLight/README.md

 Clicklight provides a simple config object that can be set during instantiation and reset at any point during runtime.
-For those curious waht the actual code looks like, the default config is as follows:
+For those curious what the actual code looks like, the default config is as follows:

 ```javascript
 var defaults = {